 Sage Wiese asked if the Notice of Intent to Donate Blocks is actually a due date.
 Kelly Walsh noted that the reason there was a date initially put in place is because the CNA was unsure what the volume of donations would look like and wanted to allow for enough time to process donations in advance of the implementation.
 Kelly Walsh suggested that if at any point prior to the implementation date, anyone who wants to donate blocks should go ahead and contact the CNA.

-Ed Antecol noted that the CNA will be updating the table that lists which Exchange Areas have pooling and any requests for numbering resources in those Exchanges.
+Ed Antecol noted that the CNA will be updating the on-line list of Exchange Areas (and associated CVS download)_ as Exchange Areas have Pooling implemented so that applicants will know to apply for CO Codes or Thousands Blocks and know which forms to use. (https://cnac.ca/reference_data/canadian_exchange_area_listing.htm)

 Agreement was reached to accept CNCO318E as modified today as the implementation plan for Phase 1A and as CNCO329A.